Core Concepts

 What: A list of hardware components (for products with physical elements).

-Why Relevant: Hardware components can have firmware vulnerabilities.
+Why relevant: Hardware components can have firmware vulnerabilities.

-When Needed: For products that combine software with custom hardware.
+When needed: For products that combine software with custom hardware.

 VEX (Vulnerability Exploitability eXchange)